top of page

 Depending on the number of drives that you need, your case will be dependent on that.

-• ARRAY Build: If you are editing photos or infrequent video, then the UnRaid ARRAY should be fast enough.
-I was operating on this for about 6 months with no issues.
+• ARRAY Build: If you are editing photos or infrequent video, then the UnRaid ARRAY may be fast enough.
+I was operating on this for about 6 months with no issues from a Windows 11 desktop.
 Fairly consistent with performance from Windows.
 I would strongly discourage this for Apple/Mac.
 It's not fast, but it's not that slow.

 • ZFS Build: For those that are editing video and need the performance ... you'll want to go with a ZFS pool.
 ZFS allows for significantly faster read performance.
 It essentially uses a group of drives to speed up performance.